 Posted: December 18, 2012

 Posted in: Employer Negligence Falls from Heights Hand Injuries Hip Injuries Workplace Injuries

 Two construction companies have been fined for serious safety failings after a Coventry worker suffered life-changing injuries when he plummeted more than six metres through a badly-covered hole in a floor.

-Contract worker Ian Howells punctured his lung, broke every rib on the left hand side of his body, shattered all the bones in his left hand and fractured his pelvis in three places as he stepped onto what he thought was a pile of wood covered by plastic.
+Contract worker Ian Howells punctured his lung, broke every rib on the left-hand side of his body, shattered all the bones in his left hand and fractured his pelvis in three places.
+This happened as he stepped onto what he thought was a pile of wood covered by plastic.

 Birmingham Magistrates’ Court heard that he and a colleague were trying to move a heavy floor grinder when he stepped onto the wood.
 He was unaware it was a polythene covered pallet placed on top of scaffolding that concealed a service void.
 The pallet snapped and sent him crashing to the fourth floor below.

 The fall was investigated by the Health and Safety Executive (HSE), which found that the companies involved could and should have done more to prevent it:

 - Neither company had properly assessed the risks or devised a safe system of work for moving the floor grinder.